AGLExport/Japan-Technical-Jamboree-Episode-2.github.io/index_en.md

 * [Japan Technical Jamboree Episode 2 section 1, 2023/09/29(Fri.).](./hosted-event/1.md)

-# Objective of Japan Technical Jamboree/Japan Technical Jamboreeのねらい
+# Objective of Japan Technical Jamboree
 Embedded linux was used in consumer electronics at first.
 In this time, that use in automotive, industry and more.
 Linux is much innovative, it improve in every day.
 We think so, every engineer has many issue to use linux.
 Japan Technical Jamboree provide discussion and communication space in Japan.
 "I want to ask our issue to other engineer", "I want to present new idea to discuss with other engineer", it's ok for us.